euphorie/Euphorie/docs/implementation/client/flow.rst

 During the identification phase all possible risks are shown, along with any extra information such as legal references, images or explanatory text.
-The user can indicate of a risk is present, or not applicable.
+The user can indicate whether a risk is present, or not applicable.

 The identification phase starts with an introduction page with a brief explanation and an option to print a list of all questions.